 - SIEM Platforms — Automated rule generation per cluster

-- Threat Intelligence Platforms - Standardized ingestion
+- Threat Intelligence Platforms — Standardized ingestion via base schema

-- Risk Management Tools - Direct mapping to controls
+- Risk Management Tools — Direct mapping to controls (see white paper, Chapter 8)

 - Incident Response Platforms — Playbook generation per cluster